Public Administration M.P.A.

 Overview

 The University of Vermont’s Master of Public Administration (MPA) program, housed in the Department of Community Development and Applied Economics, is a gateway to becoming an effective, innovative leader in public service.
-As Vermont’s only NASPAA-accredited Master’s program in public and nonprofit policy, affairs, and administration, the top-100 ranked program is essential training both emerging professionals and seasoned leaders across the Green Mountain State and beyond.
+As Vermont’s only NASPAA-accredited Master’s program in public and nonprofit policy, affairs, and administration, the program is essential training both emerging professionals and seasoned leaders across the Green Mountain State and beyond.
 More information on the MPA can be found on the Master of Public Administration website.

 Specific Requirements